awsdocs/amazon-vpc-user-guide/doc_source/vpce-interface.md

 1. Choose the VPC in which to create the interface endpoint, and provide the name of the AWS service, endpoint service, or AWS Marketplace service to which you're connecting\.

 1. Choose a subnet in your VPC to use the interface endpoint\.
-We create an *endpoint network interface* in the subnet\.
+We create an *endpoint network interface* in the subnet with a private IP address from the IP address range of your subnet.
+The private IP address assigned to the network interface remain un-changed through the interface lifecycle, until it is deleted\.
 You can specify more than one subnet in different Availability Zones \(as supported by the service\) to help ensure that your interface endpoint is resilient to Availability Zone failures\.
 In that case, we create an endpoint network interface in each subnet that you specify\.
 **Note**
 An endpoint network interface is a requester\-managed network interface\.
 You can view it in your account, but you cannot manage it yourself\.
 For more information, see [Elastic Network Interfaces](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html)\.